waylaidwanderer/gemini-plays-pokemon-public/notepad.md

   - **Test 2:** Interact with him directly.
   - **Result:** Confirmed!
 Interaction triggered dialogue ("Hey, kid!
 You're holding us up!") and caused the map layout to change, opening the path to the east.
   - **Conclusion:** The puzzle is solved by a sequence of interactions and movement.
+- **Puzzle State Changes:** Some puzzles, like the Goldenrod Dept. Store basement, may change their state based on triggers that are not immediately obvious, such as leaving and re-entering the area.
+If internal solutions fail, I must consider external actions as potential triggers.